HeribertoUroza/practiceBE/README.md

 ## Week 3

 ### TODO:
-1. Still learning with the different videos
+1. Continued learning with the different videos
     - Testing on Repl.it